apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

         |-- imagen.JPG
 ```

-Now we just create three different Dataset objects from the `train`,
+Now you just need to create three different Dataset objects from the `train`,
-`validation` and `test` folders and the `ImageFolderDataset` class will take
+`validation` and `test` folders and the `ImageFolderDataset` class takes
 care of inferring the classes from the directory names.

 ```{.python .input}